Rupert Street pocket park

 - Noisy activities and equipment.

-The design principles proposed during consultation were supported by the community and include:
+The design principles supported by the community were:

 - Be an exemplar design for the future - sustainable, shady, and cool,